Visual Guide: How to Roll a Better Blunt

 Often times, people refer to blunts by the brand of cigar or wrap they prefer.
 For instance, ‘sweets’ typically refer to Swisher Sweets, ‘woods’ refer to Backwoods, and ‘dutches’ refer to Dutch Masters.
 Which one is best?
 Whichever one you prefer.
 They all serve the same function; feel free to choose your favorite based on size, flavor, and texture.

 Make sure you have all the key smoking accessories for rolling great blunts: grinder, wrap, cannabis, and a lighter at the bare minimum.
 There are several tips that require the above items if you want to improve your smoking experience.

 Prepare Your Leaf

 The first step is to prepare the cigar for rolling.
 In order to hollow out the cigar, you will need to split it open.
-This is typically done using your fingers or a blade; we will demonstrate both methods.
+This is typically done using your fingers or a blade; I will demonstrate both methods.
 Note: If you are using a blunt wrap, this step will not apply as the tobacco leaf is not filled with tobacco.

-When splitting the cigar open with your fingers, we recommend starting at the end with the mouthpiece and working down towards the end that will be ignited.
+When splitting the cigar open with your fingers, I recommend starting at the end with the mouthpiece and working down towards the end that will be ignited.
 If the cigar is too dry, it will be difficult to perform this step without cracking the outside.
 To combat a dry cigar or wrap, try breathing on it, licking it, or wrapping it in a moist paper towel.
-We have even heard of people putting dry cigars in the microwave for a few seconds to improve malleability – not our style, but feel free to give it a try!
+I have even heard of people putting dry cigars in the microwave for a few seconds to improve malleability – not my style, but feel free to give it a try!
 The alternative is to use a sharp blade, something like a knife or razor to split the cigar.

 Regardless of the method you choose, the important part is removing all of the tobacco from the cigar.